browserengineering/book/book/scheduling.md

 the click---yet another example of doubled rendering.

-A third is that there is no great way to turn off "rendering" `setTimeout` work when a web page window is backgrounded, minimized or otherwise throttled.
+A third is that there is no great way to turn off "rendering" `setTimeout` work when a web page tab or window is backgrounded, minimized or otherwise throttled.
 If the browser chooses to stop all tasks, then it would also break any important background work the web app might want to do (such as syncing your information to the server so it's not lost).

 :::